 The latest light in the tower is a VRB-25 rotating beacon manufactured by the Vega company of New Zealand.
 The light is a highly sophisticated unit with a six paneled unit that rotates at exactly one revolution per minute.
 The acrylic Fresnel panels focus the light from a high intensity halogen bulb.
 Since each panel crosses the lamp every ten seconds, the lamp is identified on nautical charts as a “Flashing Green 10 Second” light.
 The lamp is green because it would be to port (left) of any ship heading to New York harbor via Long Island Sound.
 (This navigational rule is best remembered by “Right Red Return”, meaning the red light is on your right as you return home.
 One prominent shark fisherman commemorated in “JAWS” actually painted his right big toe nail red –and sailed barefoot-- to help him remember.)
 The lamp is self contained with its own electrical system and a sensing unit to turn it on when the light is dark enough.
 The lamp has a multiple bulb holder that will automatically snap a new bulb in place if the light burns out.
 There are six bulbs in the holder and the Coast Guard will make periodic visits to replace any burned out bulbs, so there is always a supply of fresh bulbs.
 Many captains have stated that it is very reassuring to see that light at night when they are out on the Sound.

 The Park District has cut a nature trail through the adjacent woods and it has two beautiful overlooks where there is a good view of Long Island Sound and the rocks below.
-The park grounds surrounding the lighthouse have picnic tables, grills and a fish pond.
+The park grounds surrounding the lighthouse have picnic tables and grills.
 There are steps to the beach.
 Today, the Horton Point Lighthouse and park is one of the key stops for visitors who come to the North Fork.